aws-samples/lambda-refarch-fileprocessing/WELL-ARCHITECTED.md

 > * We use SQS queues and DLQ's to ensure any processing failure results in a notification.
 >
+> * The Dynamo key and converted S3 object for each analysis is tied to the input object being analyzed.
+Pushing the same document will result in the same artifact.
+>
-> * Our example does not deal with duplicate events or files.
+> * Our example does not deal with duplicate files.
 Any duplicate will overwrite the previous, this could be improved inserting another layer of business logic that first checks the inbound file and renames with a UUID, it could additionally check to see if the file hash has already been processed.
 >
 > * The processing time of our transactions is fast and we can handle multiple files in a single invocation.
 Under heavy load of inbound files the SQS queue handles the work being distributed to lambda up to 1000 concurrent batches.